 Now that you have mastered the intricacies of the color codes on the reviews, you are ready to learn the secrets of the evaluation of the reviews.
 Here too there is a color system.
 It is reasonably intuitive but still important to understand.

-A red rating means that the reviewer believes there are major elements of the proposal which are deficient that would result in the proposal being non compliant and not technical acceptable.
+A red rating means that the reviewer believes there are major elements of the proposal which are deficient that would result in the proposal being non-compliant and not technically acceptable.

 A yellow rating means that the proposal/section is generally compliant but not complete.
 The response may be confusing or not present information in a convincing manner.
 Some individual sections may not be compliant but there is an identified path forward to be compliant.
 If submitted, the proposal might not be thrown out but it would not likely win.

 A green rating means that the proposal is essentially compliant with minor areas requirement correction or improvement.
 The proposal if submitted in the condition would be competitive but at risk for selection.

 A blue rating means that the proposal is fully compliant, complete, compelling, and priced to win.
 It represents best value, has a technically superior solution with distinctive features and discriminators.

 The color-coded review process can be confusing to a newcomer.
 And, importantly, it can also be confusing to the SMEs who have been through other proposals and may have different understandings and expectations of each review.
 This latter situation is exacerbated because often the role of the SME is simply to provide information and not to prepare the document.
 Consequently, they may not appreciate the type and quality of information needed at each step of the review.

 The good news is that this process is methodical and takes you from reading the proposal to developing a high-quality, winning document if followed correctly.
 And you don’t have to be a Leprechaun to find the pot of gold at the end of this rainbow!